Home » Plastic Surgery Procedures » Fat Grafting

 At the Bitar Cosmetic Surgery Institute, we take pride in making sure we provide for our patients the best surgical experience possible , anticipating problems or set-backs, and addressing them before they happen.
 This is a process that includes the pre-operative preparation, the actual surgery, and the after care.

 Before surgery, our patients are tested to make sure they do not have any common bleeding disorders by their own physicians, and by lab tests.
+The use of tumescent solution during fat harvest decreases the amount of bleeding.
 Bleeding with any form of fat grafting is rare.

 The most important step in avoiding infections/wounds, in our opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the surgery.
 During the surgery, the skin surface of the patient is cleaned properly.
-After the procedure, our patients are prescribed a course of antibiotics to minimize infection.
-As a result of these extra precautions, our rate of infection after liposuction is extremely rare.
-Since with liposuction there is no skin removal or tissue manipulation, other than suctioning fat out of the body, open wounds are extremely rare.
+After the procedure, our patients are prescribed antibiotics to minimize infection.
+As a result of these extra precautions, our rate of infection after liposuction and fat grafting is extremely rare.
+When fat grafting is performed alone, there is no skin removal, so open wounds are extremely rare.

 Fat Grafting May be Temporary

-One of the least pleasant aspects of fat grafting is that is could be temporary.
-Extra caution is utilized in the operating room to make sure the fat is handled properly and injected properly.
+One of the least pleasant aspects of fat grafting is that it could be temporary.
+Unfortunately, the amount of fat that will survive after being transferred is unpredictable.
+Extra caution is utilized in the operating room to make sure the fat is handled properly and injected properly to maintain the healthiest fat possible.
+Multiple treatment may be required to achieve desired results.

 Our office will provide you with a detailed post-operative instruction sheet that will be individualized to your needs.
 We usually see patients the day after surgery in one of our offices to make sure that everything is O.K., and that you are healing as planned.
 Multiple visits in the year after the procedure will ensure the best outcome possible.